 After a few years of GP visits, countless medical tests and various tablets, I was at my lowest point ever.
 Doing an average of 20,000+ steps a day was in the past.
 Now I was struggling to get around the house (under 500).
-There’s no question chronic fatigue is a debilitating condition that can impact your entire life.
+There’s no question CFS (chronic fatigue syndrome) is a debilitating condition that can impact your entire life.

-One day by chance, as I lay on the couch, I watched a program about the food we eat in modern society.
+One day by chance, as I lay on the couch, I watched a program (What The Health) about the food we eat in modern society.
 Much of the food we eat is processed, or, loaded with sugar.
 This got me thinking.

 Although there haven’t been major studies on the effects of diet on chronic fatigue syndrome (CFS), Jose Montoya, MD, a professor of medicine and a specialist at Stanford’s Chronic Fatigue clinic, maintained that diet does appear to contribute to chronic fatigue.

-At the moment, more research still needs to be done, but there are plenty of things you can do to help boost energy levels and ensure you’re getting more of the right nutrition, a well-balanced diet.
+At the moment more research still needs to be done but, there are plenty of things you can do to help boost your energy levels and ensure you’re getting more of the right nutrition, a well-balanced diet.
 It is also important to note that I turned to diet after being deemed “medically fit”.
 Here are some suggestions to consider.

-This is something I never really paid much attention to, but after doing some research on the subject, I realized just how important and relevant water is to recovering from chronic fatigue syndrome.
+This is something I never really paid much attention to, but after doing some research on the subject, I realized just how important and relevant water is while recovering from chronic fatigue syndrome.